SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/device-integration.html.md

 #### Step 1: Verify device

-As MQTT supports an automatic device creation, if the client sends data and there is no device present, this step is only required if you want to create the device manually.
+As MQTT supports an automatic device creation if the client sends data and there is no device present, this step is only required if you want to create the device manually.

 The device creation can be achieved by employing the [static template 100](/guides/device-sdk/mqtt#static-templates).
 This template can be blindly used on every boot of the device as it will only create the device if it is not already present.